infinitered/gluegun/readme.md

 # Who Is Using This?

-* [Ignite](https://github.com/infinitered/ignite) - React Native Starter Kit
+* [Ignite CLI](https://github.com/infinitered/ignite) - React Native CLI and starter kit
 * [Solidarity](https://github.com/infinitered/solidarity) - audits your system dependencies so you can develop in peace
-* AppMachine - closed source for now (still building) - tool for helping code generate apps
+* [AWS Amplify CLI](https://github.com/aws-amplify/amplify-cli) - A CLI toolchain for simplifying serverless web and mobile development

 # What's under the hood?